deep-diver/llamaduo/README.md

 ## Motivation

 We assume that a small LLM could show comparable performance to that of a service-type LLM on a specific task, and this project tries to showcase such a possibility in a practically grounded manner.
-Furthermore, this project shows how to smoothly migrate from service-type LLM to small LLM when
+Furthermore, this project shows how to smoothly migrate from service LLM to small LLM.

+Assume that service LLM is integrated into your service or system.
+However, from time to time, the service LLM should be replaced for the following reaons:
-- we experience the outage of service type LLM which could cause disasters on many service/applications that rely on the service type LLM.
+- failure of service LLM which causes disastrous problems.
-- we want decide to use small sized LLM hosted on local servers for the cost savings or privacy issues.
+- data privacy issue.
+You don't want to expose your private data.
+- some system runs without internet connection.
+Service LLM did a great job on PoC, but now you need the same intelligence in a on-premise environment.
+- version control issue.
+Service LLMs changes their versions from time to time, and legacy versions will be obsoleted.
+However, we just want to keep the behaviour as is.
-- ......
+- ...

+To prepare such disastrous situations, this project suggests to migrate from service LLM to local small size LLM.
+Since we are satisfied with the results from service LLM, we know our inputs(prompts) and the desired outputs.
+Then, we can fine-tune small size LLM on the collected prompts to match the desired outputs.
+Furthermore, if the fine-tuned LLM's performance is still poor, we can grow the size of the dataset by generating more of similar data via service LLM.

 ## Overview